 3.71 In its simplest form our disposal strategy has identified unused assets, secured planning consent for development purposes and then sold them at auction.
-Examples of sites sold during the past year include a single plot on Grange Close, Melbourne which sold for £62,500, and the former Bandroom site in Coton-in-the-Elms which sold for £152,000.
+Examples of sites sold include a single plot on Grange Close, Melbourne which sold for £62,500, and the former Bandroom site in Coton-in-the-Elms which sold for £152,000.